 - 9.1.
-The HNP will provide a long-term planning framework for the Parish.
+The HNP will provide a long term planning framework for the Parish.
+Following consultation on the Regulation 14 Pre-submission Plan, the HNP will undergo further public consultation, managed by MSDC known, as Regulation 16 Submission consultation.
 The HNP will subsequently be subject to an independent Examination and if successful will be subject to Referendum. - 9.2.
 The HNP once "made" by MSDC will become part of the Development Plan for the District.
 It will be used by MSDC officers to guide development, in those areas which fall outside of the SDNP up to 2031. - 9.3.
 The HNP will also become a Development Plan of the SDNPA.
 It will be used by SDNPA Officers to guide development, in those areas which fall inside of the SDNP up to 2031. - 9.4.
-Once part of the Development Plan Document, it is envisaged MSDC will monitor the effectiveness of the HNP to ensure the effective delivery of its Strategic Objectives. - 9.5.
+Once part of the Development Plan Document, it is envisaged MSDC will monitor the effectiveness of the HNP to ensure the effective delivery of it's Strategic Objectives. - 9.5.
 MSDC have prepared an Infrastructure Delivery Plan (IDP) to support the MSDP.
 This sets out and identifies the infrastructure required to support the growth identified within the MSDP.
 MSDC have confirmed they are intending to progress work on a Community Infrastructure Levy Charging Schedule, which will set out the charging rates for new development in Mid Sussex.
 MSDC have advised there is no timetable for this work program agreed at this time. - 9.6.
-In the meantime, infrastructure facilities and services directly required by development will be funded through financial contributions and will be negotiated via \$106 agreements.
+In the meantime infrastructure facilities and services directly required by development will be funded through financial contributions and will be negotiated via S106 agreements.